evra/cnd-editor/README.md

 --
 This is an eclipse plugin and requires eclipse 4.3 (Kepler).

+You can use eclipse update site [http://dl.bintray.com/evra/eclipse](http://dl.bintray.com/evra/eclipse)

+Alternatively you can install the package manually from github:
 * Download the latest [release](https://github.com/evra/cnd-editor/releases) package.
 * Install the package using the eclipse update manager: Help -> Insall new software -> Add -> Archive -> Select downloaded package
 * Select "JCR CND Editor Feature", select "Contact all update sites during install to find required software"